Portalum/Portalum.Zvt.EasyPay/README.md

 -2 | Error | Command line parameter invalid |
 -3 | Error | Configuration file not available |
 -4 | Error | Cannot connect |

+## Troubleshooting
+A log file is automatically created with all important information about the payment process.<br>
+You find all log lines in the `default-yyyyMMdd.log` file.

 ## Examples